- Student Services

 Lorenzo de’ Medici credit-bearing internships offer the possibility to learn different aspects of working in Italy, a country known for its artisan and small business structure.
 Students get to know the characteristics and structure of the Italian workplace.

-LdM arranges internships in the major churches and museums of Florence, in Communications, Public Relations and Event Planning, Sport and Web Marketing, Advertising, Education, Fashion Design and Merchandising, Graphic Design.
+LdM arranges internships in the major churches and museums of Florence, in Communications, Event Planning, Web Marketing, Social Media Marketing, Education, Fashion Design and Merchandising, Interior Design, Graphic Design and Health Sciences.
 In addition, students have the opportunity to carry out service learning (in Italian only).
-Placement opportunities are limited.
+Placement opportunities are limited and vary on each campus.

 The LdM Professional Opportunities Program offers students a non-credit experiential learning experience.
 It is similar to an internship, but it requires less time and is centered on the completion of one single project.
 Students are given the opportunity to collaborate with both the LdM Institute and local Florentine businesses, organizations and associations, and upon successful completion of the project they receive a certificate of participation.
 The Professional Opportunities Project gives students the opportunity to add international work experience to their resume/curriculum vitae.
 Each professional opportunity has specific application requirements.